theblacklotus/suicide-barbie/README.md

 ---

-###	How To Run The Production on PlayStation® Portable™ device
+###	How To Run The Production on PlayStation® Portable™

 This production has been tested and confirmed working under firmware 1.00, 1.50 and 3.40 OE-A (150 binary) and 3.90 M33-3 and 4.01 M33-2 (OE/M33/Slim binary).
 Use a fast memory stick like SanDisk 2GB to guarantee a smooth viewing experience.

-    ~ Unpack the contents of the archive from the [releases](../../releases) to the `ms0:/PSP/GAME/` folder on your [Memory Stick](https://en.wikipedia.org/wiki/Memory_Stick).
+    ~ Unpack the contents of the archive from the [releases](../../releases) page to the `ms0:/PSP/GAME/` folder on your [Memory Stick](https://en.wikipedia.org/wiki/Memory_Stick).
     ~ If you're using Open Edition [OE/M33](https://playstationdev.wiki/pspdevwiki/index.php?title=M33_Firmware) firmware, and the original 150 binaries, copy the files to `ms0:/PSP/GAME150/` instead.
-    ~ Run the production from the XMB (Playstation Portable menu screen) as you would do with a regular game.
+    ~ Run the production from the XMB (PlayStation Portable menu screen) as you would do with a regular game.

-####	How To Run The Production in Emulator
+####	How To Run The Production in an Emulator

 If you do not own a PlayStation® Portable™ device, we recommend installing the [`ppsspp`](https://www.ppsspp.org/) emulator.
 PPSSPP even lists **Suicide Barbie** within its *PPSSPP Homebrew Store*, making it easy to enjoy the production.